Buto: History

-Buto-Maadi culture was the most important Lower Egyptian prehistoric culture, dating from 4000 - 3500, and contemporary with Naqada I and II phases in Upper Egypt.
+The Buto-Maadi culture was the most important Lower Egyptian prehistoric culture, dating from 4000–3500 BC, and contemporary with Naqada I and II phases in Upper Egypt.
 The culture was best known from the site Maadi near Cairo, but was also attested in many other places in the Delta to the Faiyum region.
 This culture was marked by development in architecture and technology.

+The culture of Buto was strongly marked by Levantine influences, in particular in the area of ceramics.
+Decorative fired clay cones from Buto, used to make mosaics, were similar to those found in Mesopotamia at Uruk.

-Archaeological evidence seems to show that Upper Egyptian Naqada culture replaced Buto-Maadi culture (also known as the Lower Egyptian Cultural Complex), perhaps after a conquest.
-But, more recently, scholars have expressed reservations about this; they pointed out that, at the delta, there was a considerable transitional phase.
+Archaeological evidence shows that the Upper Egyptian Naqada culture replaced the Buto-Maadi culture (also known as the "Lower Egyptian Cultural Complex"), perhaps after a conquest.
+More recently, scholars have expressed reservations about this; they pointed out that, in the Delta, there was a considerable transitional phase.

 The unification of Lower Egypt and Upper Egypt into one entity is now considered to be a more complex process than previously thought.

 Earliest texts

 In the earliest records about the region, it contained two cities, Pe and Dep.
 Eventually, they merged into one city that the Ancient Egyptians named Per-Wadjet.

 The goddess Wadjet was the patron deity of Lower Egypt and her oracle was located in her renowned temple in this area.
 An annual festival was held there that celebrated Wadjet.
 The area also contained sanctuaries of Horus and Bast, and much later, the city became associated with Isis.

-At that time, many deities had parallel identities and roles, yet merged into a unified pantheon of deities due to the great similarities.
+Due to similarities, many deities had parallel identities and roles and merged into a unified pantheon of deities.
 That was not the case with patron deities, however.
 The patron deity of Lower Egypt, Wadjet, was represented as a cobra.
-The patron deity of Upper Egypt, Nekhbet, was represented as a white vulture.
-Their separate cultural statures were such important features that they never were merged when the two cultures unified into one, as were so many deities with similar roles or natures from religious beliefs of the two unified regions.
-The two goddesses became known euphemistically as the 'Two Ladies', who together, remained the patrons of unified Egypt throughout the remainder of its ancient history.
-The image of Nekhbet joined Wadjet on the Uraeus that would encircle the crown of the kings who ruled Ancient Egypt thereafter.
+The patron deity of Upper Egypt, Nekhbet, was depicted as a white vulture.
+Their separate cultural statures were such essential features that they never merged when the two cultures unified.
+There were so many deities with similar roles or natures from the religious beliefs of the two unified regions.
+The two goddesses became known euphemistically as the Two Ladies, who together, remained the patrons of unified Egypt throughout the remainder of its ancient history.
+The image of Nekhbet joined Wadjet on the uraeus encircling the crown of the kings who ruled Egypt after that.